soraxas/firmware/README.md

 - `setStatus <custom text>` will append <custom text> to the error report buffer, if there is enough space for that
 - `write <custom text>` will type rest of the string.
 Same as the plain text command.
 This is just easier to use with conditionals...
 - `goTo <int>` will go to action index int.
 Actions are indexed from zero.
 - `startMouse/stopMouse` start/stop corresponding mouse action.
-E.g., `startMouse move left`:w
+E.g., `startMouse move left`
 - `recordMacro|playMacro <slot identifier>` targets vim-like macro functionality.
 Slot identifier is a single character.
 Usage (e.g.): call `recordMacro a`, do some work, end recording by another `recordMacro a`.
 Now you can play the actions (i.e., sequence of keyboard reports) back by calling `playMacro a`.
 Only BasicKeyboard scancodes are available at the moment.
 These macros are recorded into RAM only.
-Number of macros is limited by memory (we can hold approximately 300 keystrokes in total).
+Number of macros is limited by memory (current limit is set to approximately 300 keystrokes (maximum is ~1500 if we used all available memory)).
 If less than 1/4 of dedicated memory is free, oldest macro slot is freed.
 - `recordMacroDelay` will measure time until key release (i.e., works like `delayUntilRelease`) and insert delay of that length into the currently recorded macro.
 This can be used to wait for window manager's reaction etc.
+- `setStickyModsEnabled` globally turns on or off sticky modifiers

 ## Error handling